 While you’re at it, recycle any old books you’ve had sitting in the garage for a long time.
 Let’s face it, you’re also likely never going to read them and they also won’t be in the best shape after years of garage storage.

 Once your garage cleanup project is finished, you’ll want to ensure your tidy garage stays that way.

 Consider adding PVC slatwall panels to your garage.
 This is a great way to get things off the floor and onto the walls to maximize your garage storage space.

 A garage makeover professional can also make other aesthetic upgrades to your space, such as adding new garage flooring.
 Your previously messy garage can truly become an organized, visually appealing extension of your living space.

-Schedule a free in-home consultation with a Garage Living design expert to find out how our garage storage solutions can keep your space well-organized.
+Schedule a free design consultation to find out how our garage storage solutions can keep your space well-organized.
 We can also tell you about our junk removal services.

 Please share this post if you found it useful.